Asymmetric Number Partitioning with Splitting and Interval Targets: Technical Details and Omitted Proofs

-so machine $i$ is still not almost-full.
-Assumption \eqref{prop:no-1-almost-full} implies that machines $1$ and $2$ must still be almost-full.
+so bin $i$ is still not almost-full.
+Assumption \ref{prop:no-1-almost-full} implies that bins $1$ and $2$ must still be almost-full.
 So we are in the same situation and can repeat the argument until the lower bound is satisfied.

-The upper bound on $r_i b_i$ is proved by subtracting the lower bounds of the other $n-1$ machines from the sum of all jobs.
-The total length of jobs allocated to the $n-3$ other not-almost-full machines is at least:
+The upper bound on $r_i b_i$ is proved by subtracting the lower bounds of the other $n-1$ bins from the sum of all items.
+The total length of items allocated to the $n-3$ other not-almost-full bins is at least:

-And the total length of jobs allocated to the two almost-full machines is:
+And the sum of items allocated to the two almost-full bins is:

 Therefore,